 Life expectancy numbers have shifted dramatically in recent decades.
 In Soviet times, the highest level reached was in 1987 when life expectancy in the USSR went above 70 years.
 In the early 1990s, after the break up of the Soviet Union, it dropped sharply and the worst index was registered in 1994 (63.98 years).
 By 2012, it swung back up, surpassing the record of the the late 1980s.

-Early this year, the director of the School of Demographics of the Higher Institute of Economics, Anatoly Vishnevsky, said, “Our life expectancy is rising after it plummeted to the bottom.
+Early this year, the director of the of Institute Demographics of the Higher School of Economics, Anatoly Vishnevsky, said, “Our life expectancy is rising after it plummeted to the bottom.
 In the last 20 years we have been, essentially, restoring what we had lost.
 We have just surpassed the level that we achieved twice.
 In other words, in the mid 1960s we could have the same life expectancy as now.”

 “Yes, we’ve made it to the list of countries with life expectancy of 70 years and higher.
 It’s a list of 51 countries and we’re number 51,” Vishnevsky said.